 Money discussions are rarely just about money: They're about values-and what you want money to do for you.
 So what are your values?
 This list of values comes from Prof. Shalom Schwartz's Universal Values research.
-Choose three values that guide how you spend your limited resources of time, talent, Stalled on this one?
+Choose three values that guide how you spend your limited resources of time, talent, treasure and more.